tytydraco/yessleep/out/Sometimes_We_Read_Books_that_We_Shouldnt_Part_2.md

 I brought the journals to a lingual anthropologist at my local university to sift through and try to help decipher with me.
 I know it sounds silly, but i just couldn't bring the other book with me to show him.
 It called to me.
 It needed ME to guard it, keep it hidden, out of sight.

-Luckily the journals were all in English.
-The professor dated the first one around 1943 However the journal entries in the first journal and the other two around 1947 he dated around 1947.
+Luckily the journals were all in English, the handwriting was just so bad that they seemed to be foreign in some parts.
+The professor dated the first one around 1943, however the journal entries in the first journal and the other two he dated around 1947.
 I asked him why he believed that but only got a roundabout, nonsense answer.
-However, we both found this odd as when we read them .
+However, we both found this odd when we read them.

 I deciphered the illegible pages of the journals that i couldn't make out in my last post and this is what it said: